-Permit applicants should submit all applications for Aquatic Permits to the Regional Bureau of Pest Management staff from the Department Regional Office that serves your county.
+Permit applicants should submit all applications for Aquatic Pesticide Permits to the Regional Bureau of Pest Management staff from the Department Regional Office that serves your county.

 Aquatic Pesticide Permit Program Policy DSHM-PES-05-05

-The Aquatic Pesticide Permit Program Policy identifies the procedures and framework to the DEC Regional Bureau of Pest Management for the issuance of Article 15 Aquatic Pesticide
+The Aquatic Pesticide Permit Program Policy identifies the procedures and framework used by DEC Regional Bureau of Pest Management for the issuance of Article 15 Aquatic Pesticide Permits.

 Aquatic Pesticide Purchase Permits